burakkose/dotfiles/README.md

 # Overview

-This repository is my personal template to tracking dotfiles via Ansible in Arch Linux.
-It contains lots of personal applications and settings, so if you decide to use, please check the application list, and remove things you don’t want.
+This repository is my template to tracking dotfiles via Ansible for Arch and Ubuntu.
+It contains a lot of personal applications and settings.
+Before you decide to use it, please check the application list, and remove things you don’t want to have.

 ## What's in it?